 So it boils down to two contenders.
 Front-light, and brand.

-So my "tied for first" models are:
+So my recommendations are:

 Compare all the e-reader specs here.